quackswap/quackswap-api/README.md

 ## Location

-The API is available at `https://api.pangolin.exchange`
+The API is available at `https://api.quackswap.exchange`

 ## Methods

 All methods accept a GET request.

-### Pangolin TVL
+### QuackSwap TVL

-Get the total value locked in Pangolin in USD.
+Get the total value locked in QuackSwap in USD.

-Endpoint: `/png/tvl`
+Endpoint: `/quack/tvl`

-Example call: `curl --location --request GET 'https://api.pangolin.exchange/png/tvl'`
+Example call: `curl --location --request GET 'https://api.quackswap.exchange/quack/tvl'`

-### Pangolin Volume
+### QuackSwap Volume

-Get the total lifetime volume of swaps on Pangolin in USD.
+Get the total lifetime volume of swaps on QuackSwap in USD.

-Endpoint: `/png/total-volume`
+Endpoint: `/quack/total-volume`

-Example call: `curl --location --request GET 'https://api.pangolin.exchange/png/total-volume'`
+Example call: `curl --location --request GET 'https://api.quackswap.exchange/quack/total-volume'`

-### PNG Total Supply
+### QUACK Total Supply

-Get the total lifetime supply of PNG.
-PNG is a hard-capped asset and this value will never increase.
+Get the total lifetime supply of QUACK.
+QUACK is a hard-capped asset and this value will never increase.

 #### 18 Decimal Denomination

-The PNG token has 18 decimals.
+The QUACK token has 18 decimals.
 Query the total supply denominated in units of "wei."
-With this method, a result of 1 PNG would return the value `1000000000000000000`.
+With this method, a result of 1 QUACK would return the value `1000000000000000000`.

-Endpoint: `/png/total-supply`
+Endpoint: `/quack/total-supply`

-Example call: `curl --location --request GET 'https://api.pangolin.exchange/png/total-supply'`
+Example call: `curl --location --request GET 'https://api.quackswap.exchange/quack/total-supply'`

 #### Whole Token Denomination

-The PNG token has 18 decimals.
-Query the total supply denominated in units of whole PNG.
-With this method, a result of 1 PNG would return the value `1`.
+The QUACK token has 18 decimals.
+Query the total supply denominated in units of whole QUACK.
+With this method, a result of 1 QUACK would return the value `1`.

-Endpoint: `/png/total-supply-whole`
+Endpoint: `/quack/total-supply-whole`

-Example call: `curl --location --request GET 'https://api.pangolin.exchange/png/total-supply-whole'`
+Example call: `curl --location --request GET 'https://api.quackswap.exchange/quack/total-supply-whole'`

-### PNG Circulating Supply
+### QUACK Circulating Supply

-Get the current circulating supply of PNG.
-This value is calculated to be the total supply of PNG minus the locked, unvested PNG and also excludes the locked Pangolin community treasury.
+Get the current circulating supply of QUACK.
+This value is calculated to be the total supply of QUACK minus the locked, unvested QUACK and also excludes the locked QuackSwap community treasury.

 #### 18 Decimal Denomination

-The PNG token has 18 decimals.
+The QUACK token has 18 decimals.
 Query the circulating supply denominated in units of "wei."
-With this method, a result of 1 PNG would return the value `1000000000000000000`.
+With this method, a result of 1 QUACK would return the value `1000000000000000000`.

-Endpoint: `/png/circulating-supply`
+Endpoint: `/quack/circulating-supply`

-Example call: `curl --location --request GET 'https://api.pangolin.exchange/png/circulating-supply'`
+Example call: `curl --location --request GET 'https://api.quackswap.exchange/quack/circulating-supply'`

 #### Whole Token Denomination

-The PNG token has 18 decimals.
-Query the circulating supply denominated in units of whole PNG.
-With this method, a result of 1 PNG would return the value `1`.
+The QUACK token has 18 decimals.
+Query the circulating supply denominated in units of whole QUACK.
+With this method, a result of 1 QUACK would return the value `1`.

-Endpoint: `/png/circulating-supply-whole`
+Endpoint: `/quack/circulating-supply-whole`

-Example call: `curl --location --request GET 'https://api.pangolin.exchange/png/circulating-supply-whole'`
+Example call: `curl --location --request GET 'https://api.quackswap.exchange/quack/circulating-supply-whole'`

-### Pangolin Community Treasury Supply
+### QuackSwap Community Treasury Supply

-Get the current PNG supply of the Pangolin Community Treasury.
+Get the current QUACK supply of the QuackSwap Community Treasury.

 #### 18 Decimal Denomination

-The PNG token has 18 decimals.
+The QUACK token has 18 decimals.
 Query the balance denominated in units of "wei."
-With this method, a result of 1 PNG would return the value `1000000000000000000`.
+With this method, a result of 1 QUACK would return the value `1000000000000000000`.

-Endpoint: `/png/community-treasury`
+Endpoint: `/quack/community-treasury`

-Example call: `curl --location --request GET 'https://api.pangolin.exchange/png/community-treasury'`
+Example call: `curl --location --request GET 'https://api.quackswap.exchange/quack/community-treasury'`

 #### Whole Token Denomination

-The PNG token has 18 decimals.
-Query the circulating supply denominated in units of whole PNG.
-With this method, a result of 1 PNG would return the value `1`.
+The QUACK token has 18 decimals.
+Query the circulating supply denominated in units of whole QUACK.
+With this method, a result of 1 QUACK would return the value `1`.

-Endpoint: `/png/community-treasury-whole`
+Endpoint: `/quack/community-treasury-whole`

-Example call: `curl --location --request GET 'https://api.pangolin.exchange/png/community-treasury-whole'`
+Example call: `curl --location --request GET 'https://api.quackswap.exchange/quack/community-treasury-whole'`

-### Pangolin Number of Address
+### QuackSwap Number of Address

-Get the total lifetime number of unique address to transact on Pangolin.
+Get the total lifetime number of unique address to transact on QuackSwap.

-Endpoint: `/pangolin/addresses`
+Endpoint: `/quackswap/addresses`

-Example call: `curl --location --request GET 'https://api.pangolin.exchange/pangolin/addresses'`
+Example call: `curl --location --request GET 'https://api.quackswap.exchange/quackswap/addresses'`

-### Pangolin Average Swap Size
+### QuackSwap Average Swap Size

-Get the average size of each swap on Pangolin in USD.
+Get the average size of each swap on QuackSwap in USD.

-Endpoint: `/pangolin/transaction-average`
+Endpoint: `/quackswap/transaction-average`

-Example call: `curl --location --request GET 'https://api.pangolin.exchange/pangolin/transaction-average'`
+Example call: `curl --location --request GET 'https://api.quackswap.exchange/quackswap/transaction-average'`

-### Pangolin Median Swap Size
+### QuackSwap Median Swap Size

-Get the median size of each swap on Pangolin in USD.
+Get the median size of each swap on QuackSwap in USD.

-Endpoint: `/pangolin/transaction-median`
+Endpoint: `/quackswap/transaction-median`

-Example call: `curl --location --request GET 'https://api.pangolin.exchange/pangolin/transaction-median'`
+Example call: `curl --location --request GET 'https://api.quackswap.exchange/quackswap/transaction-median'`

-### Pangolin Average Percentage Reward Rate
+### QuackSwap Average Percentage Reward Rate

-Get the PNG Reward Rate of the inputted StakingRewards contract address.
+Get the QUACK Reward Rate of the inputted StakingRewards contract address.
 Refer to [Snowtrace](https://snowtrace.io/address/0x1f806f7C8dED893fd3caE279191ad7Aa3798E928#readContract) to find pIDs(pool ids).

-Endpoint: `/pangolin/apr2/{pID}`
+Endpoint: `/quackswap/apr2/{pID}`

-Example call: `curl --location --request GET 'https://api.pangolin.exchange/pangolin/apr2/1'`
+Example call: `curl --location --request GET 'https://api.quackswap.exchange/quackswap/apr2/1'`